Running a marathon when you have never run a mile? Sounds crazy, right?

 To find a marathon in the US, the website Running in the USA has a comprehensive list of the races being put on across the country this year into next year.
 It also has been updating race dates that have been postponed due to coronavirus.

 As a new runner, you need to first adapt to the motion of running.
 What it feels like on your feet, how to move your arms, and how to run a mile without stopping after a few minutes.
 To do this, you’ll need a regular training schedule.

 Most marathon training plans for beginners range from 12 to 20 weeks.
-The Run Experience app has a 16-week marathon training plan that covers everything a beginner or advanced runner would need, from running mechanics to mobility, plus weeks of scheduled workouts.
+The Run Experience app has a 16-week beginner marathon training plan that covers everything a newbie or advanced runner would need, from running mechanics to mobility, plus weeks of scheduled workouts.

 As a new runner, you should err on the side of giving yourself more time to train rather than less.
 The key is to find the sweet spot between feeling rushed to build endurance, and training so much that you burn out before race day.

 Remember, too, that a marathon training plan for beginners is only as good as the runner implementing it.
 If you skip workouts or neglect any messages your body is communicating (like running through a sore hamstring or big blister), the plan is no longer serving you.